Peck's personal Web site

 The Eurossola hotel in Domodossola -- family run, inexpensive, thoughtfully decorated, a very good restaurant built in, very nice people indeed, and the rail station is literally across the street.
 That about covers everything.

 The view out our window -- oops, that's pretty much the view we get hurtling past on the highway, nice mountains, East German-style apartment buildings; we're facing out the wrong way.
-No worries, we're going out for a walkabout anyway.
+We'll go for a little walk in the other direction.

 But first . . . it's understood that we've come to reappraise Domodossola and have a good walk round it, but to speak frankly for once, the ulterior reason we're here is to stock up on very specialized Italian culinary items (in the chain supermarket COOP on this side of the border) without which we could not bear to face life another day.